sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 <section id="Living-CellService-BlackBerry" />
 #### BlackBerry
 There are a few options.
-I'm a BlackBerry user who would die without BBM and Google Maps.
+Stephen's a BlackBerry user who would die without BBM and Google Maps.
 The main problem is that people don't like giving you data without a 1-2 year commitment.
 This section is only about getting your BlackBerry on the network *with BIS*.

-I used to use T-Mobile with a weird prepaid plan but they stopped that and make you put down a deposit.
-I'm told that this may have changed, you may want to check this one in your state.
+He used to use T-Mobile with a weird prepaid plan but they stopped that and make you put down a deposit.
+He's told that this may have changed, you may want to check this one in your state.

-My one friend knows a trick with AT&T where you can get them to check your Canadian credit history.
-I tried it and spend an hour arguing with the staff telling them it could be done and gave up.
-My friend told me it takes about three hours before they will relent, uggh.
+His one friend knows a trick with AT&T where you can get them to check your Canadian credit history.
+He tried it and spend an hour arguing with the staff telling them it could be done and gave up.
+His friend told me it takes about three hours before they will relent, uggh.

-I tried SimpleMobile this term (Winter '12) and have mixed feelings.
+He tried SimpleMobile Winter '12 and had mixed feelings.
 Their customer support is pretty terrible, they don't know what BIS is and they think data is data.
-But you can get it to work, and the service itself is fine (I think they actually are on T-Mobile).
+But you can get it to work, and the service itself is fine (He think they actually are on T-Mobile).

 Note, if you have a Rogers/AT&T phone it will likely only get EDGE not 3G.